Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Supporting Information

+By identifying the background with the response to the internal variability of the atmosphere on small spatiotemporal scales, we assume that it is independent of external, anisotropic, forcing associated with the insolation and surface properties.
+Within the framework of the energy balance climate model ($\mathcal{E}$BCM), these effects are represented as additive forcing~\cite{north1975theory, north1981energy}.
+By neglecting their contributions, we effectively assume that the decorrelation time of the background is short compared to their temporal variation.
+Some low-frequency filtering is therefore necessary to remove their contributions from the data.
+Empirically, we find that the $\mathcal{E}$BCM can accurately describe the OLR variability on subannual timescales, with frequencies above 1/360 cpd.
+However, this cutoff is somewhat arbitrary and the appropriate cutoff depends on the context.

 In practice, the filtered data and corresponding power spectra were obtained using Welch’s Overlapping Segment Analysis as follows: First, the long-term mean was removed.
-In addition, the annual, semi-annual, and seasonal cycles (vertical dashed lines in Fig.~\ref{fig:fig03}) were also removed by zeroing-out their Fourier components.
-Next, the record was divided into windows of length 360~days, with a 180~day overlap, for a total of 59 windows.
+In addition, the annual, semi-annual, and seasonal cycles (vertical dashed lines in Fig.~3 of the main text) were also removed by zeroing-out their Fourier components.
+The record was then divided into windows of 360~days, with a 180~day overlap, for a total of 59 windows.
 To minimize spectral leakage, the windows were tapered in time using a Hann window.
-In addition to effectively filtering the data, the advantage of this approach is that it provides a consistent estimator of the Power Spectral Density (PSD) \cite{percival1993spectral,mudelsee2010climate}.
-To compensate for the power attenuation introduced by the Hann window, the PSDs were further multiplied by $8/3$.
-The analysis was repeated with windows of length 90~days, with a 30~day overlap, to remove further variability associated with the seasonal cycle. representing subseasonal variability.
+In addition to effectively filtering the data, the advantage of this approach is that it provides a consistent estimator of the power spectral density~\cite{percival1993spectral,mudelsee2010climate}.